What Is Uninsured Motorist Coverage?

 What is the difference between uninsured/underinsured motorist property damage coverage and collision coverage?

+There are a few differences in uninsured motorist property damage vs. collision coverage.
 Compared to the above definition of uninsured motorist property damage insurance, collision coverage usually has a higher deductible than uninsured motorist property damage insurance.
-In short, uninsured motorist property damage insurance is much less expensive than collision coverage, but uninsured motorist property damage insurance alone is not enough to cover all potential repair and replacement costs due to accidents.
+In short, uninsured motorist property damage insurance is much less expensive than collision coverage, but uninsured motorist property damage insurance alone is not enough to cover all potential car repair and replacement costs due to accidents with underinsured drivers.

-With your current insurance policy, you may already be paying for collision coverage, which covers the cost of repairs or replacement after an accident you or another party is at-fault for as well as driving into a tree, building, telephone pole or other object.
-Collision coverage also covers damage from a car flip or roll over where no other car or object was involved and pays for the damage caused by an uninsured driver.
+With your current insurance policy, you may already be paying for collision coverage, which covers the cost of car repairs or replacement after an accident you or another party is at-fault for, as well as for things like driving into a tree, building, telephone pole or other object.
+Collision coverage also covers damage from a car flip or roll over where no other car or object was involved, and it pays for the damage caused by an uninsured driver.

 Furthermore, with collision coverage, payment is limited to your car’s actual value, minus the deductible.
 Although no state requires collision coverage, most often insurance companies will require customers to buy both collision and comprehensive insurance coverage.

-Additionally, with uninsured motorist property damage vs. collision, though collision coverage may protect you by paying for the damage, part of uninsured motorist coverage would include a bodily injury section and could help pay for medical bills.
+Additionally, with uninsured motorist property damage vs. collision, though collision coverage may protect you by paying for the damage if the other party lacks enough liability insurance, part of uninsured motorist coverage would include a bodily injury section and could help pay for medical bills.

 Does collision insurance cover uninsured motorist?